billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   top-level subroutine?
 Everything?
 Just state updates?
 Just tracer updates?
 Just state updates + tracer updates?

+- For subroutines that operate on all tracers (or bulk + all tracers): should the loop over tracers be inside or outside the subroutine?
+Note that I have done something different for the allBrokenOut vs. tracersAndStatesBrokenOut options.
+I did what made the most sense to me for each of these, but it doesn't need to be the way it is for either of those.
+Also note: having the loop outside the subroutine makes it simpler to have associates for individual variables inside the subroutine.
+It's possible to have associates for individual variables otherwise, but this should probably be done via nested associates, which gets a bit more complex.

+- Should we pass derived types into the subroutines or individual arrays?
+The former leads to simpler, more stable interfaces, but the latter does a better job at showing data flow.

 - What (if anything) of the split-out things should be lumped together into a single subroutine, vs. each logically coherent thing being in its own subroutine?
 (For example: we could combine the update of